katsurameen/almawahib02/README.md

 # Welcome to My GitHub! 👋

 Hi there!
-I'm a developer passionate about web development, mobile development, data science, automation, and open-source projects.
+I'm a developer passionate about web development, mobile development, and machine learning.
 I love learning, sharing knowledge, and collaborating on innovative ideas.

 ## How to Contribute
 1. Fork the repository.